Thompson submachine gun: Model 1927A1

 The Model 1927A1 is a semi-automatic replica version of the Thompson, originally produced by Auto-Ordnance of West Hurley, New York for the civilian collector's market from 1974 to 1999.
 It has been produced since 1999 by Kahr Arms of Worcester, Massachusetts.
 It is officially known as the "Thompson Semi-Automatic Carbine, Model of 1927A1."
 The internal design is completely different to operate from the closed bolt and the carbine has a barrel length of 16.5 in (versus open bolt operation and barrel length of 10.5 in for the fully automatic versions).
 Under federal regulations, these changes make the Model 1927A1 legally a rifle and remove it from the federal registry requirements of the National Firearms Act.
 These modern versions should not be confused with the original semi-automatic M1927, which was a slightly modified M1921 produced by Colt for Auto-Ordnance.

 The Model 1927A1 is the semi-automatic replica of the Thompson Models of 1921 and 1927.
 The "Thompson Commando" is a semi-automatic replica of the M1928A1.
-The Auto-Ordnance replica of the Thompson M1 and M1A1 is known as the TM1, and may be found marked "Thompson Semi-Automatic Carbine, Caliber .45M1".
+The Auto-Ordnance replica of the Thompson M1 and M1A1 is known as the TM1 and may be found marked "Thompson Semi-Automatic Carbine, Caliber .45M1".

+Model 1927 A-1C "Lightweight Deluxe"

+The Model 1927 A-1C Lightweight Deluxe .45 ACP semi-automatic pistol caliber carbine uses an alloy receiver and polymer handguard/pistol grip/stock reducing the weight to 8lbs/3.6kg.
+The stock/rear sight are similar to the M1A1 wheras the finned barrel/cutts compensator/foregrip/cocking handle are similar to the M1921.